Dingle Way – 7 Days

 - Day 1 / Travel to Camp

-- This walk takes you cross the hub of the Dingle Peninsula.
-Following a “Boirín” a Gaelic word meaning small road; that leads you to a col between Corrin and Knockbrack Hills to reach a height of 235 Mtrs.705 Ft.
-From here you will have some remarkable views of Baurtregaum Mountain; which is the highest mountain in the Slieve Mish range and an impressive megalithic fort that sits on the edge on Caherconree Mountain.
-From here the trail descends gently downwards and eventually offers you some spectacular views across the wildlife sanctuary of lnch Beach.
-It was here that some of the famous “Ryan’s Daughter” movie was filmed.
-Distance: 18.5 km/12.6 miles, Ascent: 460 m/1380 ft Approximate walking time: 5/6 hrs
+This walk takes you across the hub of the Dingle Peninsula.
+Following a “Boirín” (a Gaelic word meaning small road), the walking trail leads you to a col between Corrin and Knockbrack Hills to reach a height of 235 m/705 ft.
+From here you will have some remarkable views of Baurtregaum Mountain, which is the highest mountain in the Slieve Mish range and an impressive megalithic fort that sits on the edge of Caherconree Mountain.

 - Day 3 / Annascaul to Dingle

-- From Annascaul the trail takes you west to the town of Dingle, along a series of minor roads that meander around the surrounding countryside and open mountains.
-You will have a chance to visit the magnificent ruin of the 16th century Minard Castle and stop off for lunch in the beautiful village of Lispole From Lispole the trail takes you north-west back towards the spine of the Dingle Peninsula.
-From here the views over Dingle Bay are simply awe-inspiring.
-Distance: 22 km/13.7 miles, Ascent: 568 m/1704 ft Approximate walking time: 6/7 hrs
+From Annascaul the trail takes you west to the town of Dingle, along a series of minor roads that meander around the surrounding countryside and open mountains.
+You will have a chance to visit the magnificent ruin of the 16th century Minard Castle and stop off for lunch in the beautiful village of Lispole.

 - Day 4 / Dingle to Dunquin

-- The trail from Dingle takes you further westwards through the village of Ventry and onto the golden sandy beach of Ventry Harbour.
+The trail from Dingle takes you further westwards through the village of Ventry and onto the golden sandy beach of Ventry Harbour.
 A country lane leads you on to the medieval roads of Slea Head.
 This area is dotted with a multitude of Clochans or more commonly known as beehive huts which date back to the Mesolithic Period of around 6000 BC.
-As your trail bends north around Slea Head, you will also have some stunning views back over the great Blasket Island and your final view of Dingle Bay.
-Distance: 25.3 km/15.8 miles, Ascent: 683 m/2050 ft Approximate walking time: 7/8 hrs
+As your trail bends north around Slea Head, you will also have some stunning views back over the Great Blasket Island and your final view of Dingle Bay.

 - Day 5 / Dunquin to Boherboy Village

-- Once again another superb section of the trail; which takes you north along the western-foot of the peninsula; by Ferriters Cove and the rugged sea-cliffs of the Three Sisters.
-From here the trail swings east to take you along by the sandy beaches on Smerwick Harbour.
-Your day finishes in the village of Feohanagh Distance: 22 km/15 miles, Ascent: 429 m/1287 ft Approximate walking time: 5/6 hrs
+Once again, another superb section of the trail awaits you.
+Today's walk takes you north along the western foot of the peninsula by Ferriters Cove and the rugged sea-cliffs of the Three Sisters.
+From here the trail swings east to take you along by the sandy beaches of Smerwick Harbour.
+Your day finishes in the village of Feohanagh.

 - Day 6 / Boherboy Village to Cloghane